Roque Santa Cruz: Libertad

 In September 2021, a transfer for Santa Cruz to Libertad to be able to play the semi-finals of the Copa Sudamericana was announced, but the transfer attempt failed.
 On 27 December 2021, the 40-year-old Santa Cruz was officially revealed as Club Libertad's signing, announced through Twitter by the club.
 His signing was at the wish of Horacio Cartes.
 He joined until 31 December 2022.
 Before he departed Olimpia Asunción, who was in debt with him, Santa Cruz changed part of the debt payment into an investment of bonds.
 Following his signing, Santa Cruz was the subject of criticism by Olimpia Asunción fans.
 Within the first 24 hours of announcing Santa Cruz as Libertad's signing, he lost thousands of Social Media followers who were Olimpia Asunción fans.
 The transfer was officially complete in January of Paraguay's 2022 summer transfer window.

 On 5 July 2022, Santa Cruz scored after an outstanding solo effort in the second leg of the Copa Libertadores round of 16 against Brazilian side Atletico Paranense, becoming, at the age of 40 years and 320 days, the oldest-ever player to score in the Copa Libertadores knock-out stage and the third oldest overall behind Óscar Aguirregaray and Zé Roberto.
 However, they were knocked out with an equalizer in stoppage time.

 Two years later, on 7 May 2024, he scored the equalizer in a 1–1 draw with Deportivo Táchira in the 2024 Copa Libertadores group stage, becoming, at the age of 42 years and 265 days, the second-oldest goalscorer in the competition's history, only behind Zé Roberto, who was 57 days older when he scored in 2017, as well as the third-oldest goalscorer in international club tournaments in South America, only behind Roberto and Richard Pellejero, who scored a brace in the 2019 Copa Sudamericana, aged 43 years and 31 days.
 Having scored his first Copa Libertadores goals on 24 February 1999, he improved his record of longest span between goals in the Copa Libertadores to 25 years and 73 days, which is also a record in any international club competition worldwide.
 On 17 February 2025, Santa Cruz was honored by his club for surpassing 1,000 professional matches in his senior career, a milestone celebrated during a home fixture at Estadio Tigo La Huerta against Sportivo Ameliano.
 However, according to the IFFHS, he reached that milestone on 15 May 2025, during a 1–1 away draw against São Paulo in the Copa Libertadores.

+Nacional

+On 1 January 2026, at 44 years-old, Santa Cruz joined fellow Primera División club Nacional.
+Later that year, on 24 April, he scored his first goal for the club, an equalizing header in a 2–1 home victory over Recoleta, which was also his 100th goal in the Paraguayan Primera División.